application-research/estuary-metrics/rest/README.md

 ## Stats
 - These are stats APIs that has some aggregation logic to query for a specific estuary table.
 ## System / Devices
-- These are system/device APIs to look up Equinix/AWS environment specific information
+- These are system/device APIs to look up Equinix/AWS environment specific information.
 ## Blockstore (WIP)
 - These are blockstore information
 ## Reporting (WIP)